jasperan/pytorch-tensorflow/2_working_with_data_in_pytorch.md

 This would be categorized as a **feedforward linear regression NN**, as we're not calculating any gradients or using autograd.

+As we saw, working with data (even if this was a very simple linear regression problem) isn't hard, even for beginners.
+We just need to let the main concepts of NNs sink in.
+In the following article from this article series, we'll do something similar, but using TensorFlow; and we'll be able to compare both libraries' performances by performing benchmarks by the end of the article series.

+Stay tuned...

 ## How can I get started on OCI?

 Remember that you can always sign up for free with OCI!
 Your Oracle Cloud account provides a number of Always Free services and a Free Trial with US$300 of free credit to use on all eligible OCI services for up to 30 days.
 These Always Free services are available for an **unlimited** period of time.
 The Free Trial services may be used until your US$300 of free credits are consumed or the 30 days has expired, whichever comes first.
 You can [sign up here for free](https://signup.cloud.oracle.com/?language=en&sourceType=:ow:de:te::::&intcmp=:ow:de:te::::).